FajarLaksono/my-lms-laravel/README.md

 - meta_other    :
 - autoload      : y

-7. then finally, run : 'php artisan serve' dont forget to turn on server for database
+7. then finally, run : `php artisan serve` dont forget to turn on server for database

 Thanks